The History of Area 51

 In the early 1990's conspiracy theories erupted with the advent of the world wide web.
 The Federal Government acquired an expanded area of land around Area 51 that had been the best viewing spots for public anomaly spotters, and the public had to find a new viewing platform over 40 km from the base.

 So where does the evidence take us with regards to Area 51?

 Whilst we won't say categorically that there is no alien involvement at Area 51, there is no physical evidence for it.
 Like many other areas of controversy there are millions of ambiguous blurry photographs and videos and there are thousands of eyewitness testimonials.
-There are also countless attempts to fake proof.
+The majority of them have have already been outed as fakes or misidentification .
 The reality however is that Area 51 is most likely a very exciting place with lots going on, but very terrestrial in nature.